TheGreatestCodeman/Cat-or-not-Cat/README.md

 - Uses TensorFlow Keras MobileNetV2 pretrained on ImageNet
 - Detects if an image contains a cat based on classification labels
 - Returns the top prediction label and confidence score
-- Simple REST API endpoint `/predict` accepting image uploads
-- Web interface served at `/` to upload images and see results

 ## Installation